 According to Pet Educate, Italian Mastiffs date back to the time of the Roman Empire.
 Their guarding history ranges from guarding livestock to protecting family homes.

 One of the advantages that have come with these dogs having such a long history is their versatility.
 The region that became Italy has seen a lot of changes in its long history.
 With the changes to Italian society, the breed’s role has evolved.

 The dogs that became Cane Corsos had been used as Roman war dogs.
-These dogs were on the front lines as the Roman armies took over new territories.
-Because the dogs needed to take down enemy troops quickly, the Romans bred them as large, powerful dogs.
+These dogs were on the front lines as the Roman armies took over new territories because the dogs needed to take down enemy troops quickly.

 After the Roman Empire declined, the breed took on new roles.
 These new jobs included guarding properties, particularly rural farms, protecting homes and families, and hunting big game.
 Some of the game animals these dogs hunted included wild boars.